Americas' SAP Users' Group

-Americas' SAP Users' Group (ASUG) is an SAP user group.
+Americas' SAP Users' Group (ASUG) is the largest IT professional association in North America.

 History

-In 1990, SAP customers who attended the SAP annual conference “SAPPHIRE” to form an SAP users' group.
+In 1990, SAP customers attended the SAP annual conference “SAPPHIRE” to form a SAP users' group.
 In 1991, the Americas' SAP Users' Group (ASUG) was created.
 ASUG works with SAP in order to deliver education and training, networking, research, and influence to ASUG members.
-As a result of this partnership, ASUG Annual Conference shares a location with SAP's annual SAPPHIRE NOW event.
+The ASUG Annual Conference shares a location with SAP's annual SAPPHIRE NOW event.

 In 2016, ASUG acquired The Eventful Group's North American assets.
-In 2016 ASUG also launched the ASUG University program, which is delivered through both hands-on and virtual methods.
+In 2016, ASUG launched the ASUG University program, which is delivered through both hands-on and virtual methods.

-Furthermore, ASUG is one of the 12 members of the SAP User Group Executive Network (SUGEN) which is the international voice for regional SAP User Groups.
+ASUG is one of the 12 members of the SAP User Group Executive Network (SUGEN).

-Mission and current operations

-ASUG is the world's largest SAP user group.
-Originally founded by a group of visionary SAP customers in 1991, its mission is to help people and organizations get the most value from their investment in SAP technology.
-ASUG currently serves thousands of businesses via companywide memberships, connecting more than 130,000 professionals with networking and educational resources to help them master new challenges.
-Through in-person and virtual events, on-demand digital resources, and ongoing advocacy for its membership, ASUG helps SAP customers make more possible.